jborean93/TestAzureCodeOIDC/README.md

 # Test Azure OIDC Authentication

 This is a test repo to test out Azure OIDC authentication with GitHub.
-It is designed to give a skeleton workflow for building + signing a PowerShell module wit a key in Azure Key Vault plus a publishing step.
+It is designed to give a skeleton workflow for building + signing a PowerShell module with a key in Azure Key Vault plus a publishing step.
 See https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure and https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux for more information on OIDC auth with GitHub Actions and Azure.

 The following GitHub secrets must be defined: